cosmos/sdk-tutorials/starport-blog/01-index.md

 Alternatively, Starport can be built [from source](http://github.com/tendermint/starport).

-After `starport` is installed, use it to create the initial app structure:
+After `starport` is installed, use it to create the initial app structure inside a directory named `blog`:

 ```
 starport app github.com/example/blog